 You may have read about stock splits in the news.
 Big, successful corporations sometimes split their stocks multiple times.
-But what does that actually mean about the company, and what does it mean for shareholders?
+But what does a stock split actually mean about the company, and what does it mean for shareholders?
 If you get word that a company whose stock you own is splitting its stock, don’t panic.
 We’ve got you covered with our guide to stock splits and reverse stock splits.

 Stock Splits: A Definition

 A stock split lowers the price of shares without diluting the ownership interests of shareholders.
 Take, for example, a 2-for-1 split.
 A shareholder would go from owning, say, 200 50-dollar shares to owning 400 25-dollar shares.
-If you know your math, you’ll have figured out that the total value of the shareholder’s stock is the same.
+If you’ve done the math, you’ll have figured out that the total value of the shareholder’s stock is the same.
 The shareholder isn’t losing money and isn’t losing market share relative to other shareholders.
 If the stocks pay dividends, the dividends per share will decrease by the same proportion as the price, but the total dividends earned will be unaffected.
 That’s why, from a shareholder’s perspective, a stock split is nothing to sweat.

-Why Split Stocks?
+Why Do Companies Split Stocks?

 There are several reasons a company might decide on a stock split.
 For one thing, a stock split lowers prices, which can re-introduce some liquidity into the market for the company’s shares.
 Announcing a stock split is a signal to the market that the company is doing well enough for its shares to have gotten expensive.
 It’s a sign of strength.
 But it also helps highly valued companies compete with other companies in the same industry whose shares are more affordable.